Controlling the calendar from a FileMaker script step

 3. loads them on the calendar using soS Calendar Load Events script

-By default, soSIMPLE Calendar uses the “Execute FileMaker Data API” script step to find events.
-This script step isn’t actually using the FileMaker Data API as deployed on FileMaker Server, and in fact doesn’t even require FileMaker Server.
+soSIMPLE Calendar uses the “Execute FileMaker Data API” script step to find events.
+Despite its name, this script step isn’t actually using the FileMaker Data API as deployed on FileMaker Server, and in fact doesn’t even require FileMaker Server.
 It’s named after the Data API because it uses the same underlying technology, the same query format and the same result format as this tool.

 Execute FileMaker Data API